dagda1/blog/source/_posts/2014-01-24-custom-link-to-refactor.markdown

   args.unshift(resource.get('displayName'));
 &#125;else&#123;
 {% endcodeblock %}
-The args variabe will look like this when we are finished:
+The args variable will look like this when we are finished:
 {% codeblock %}
 [undefined, "contact", "contact", Object]
 {% endcodeblock %}